Professor, Innovation & Entrepreneurship

 books chapters and monographs

-Majchrzak, A., & Griffith, T. L. (2019).
+Majchrzak, A., & Griffith, T. L. (2020).
 The new wave of digital innovation: The need for a theory of sociotechnical self-orchestration.
-Handbook of Digital Innovation.
-Edward Elgar Publishers.
+Handbook of Digital Innovation (pp. 17-39).
+Edward Elgar Publishing (UK).